jeria93/scrum-guide/README.md

 The ideas is the start, soon enough we broke them all down to User Stories according to the needs of the user.

-To prioritise the users most important functions we decided to apply the "Moscow principles" which follows
+To prioritise the users most important features we decided to apply the "Moscow principles" which follows
-- Must haves ()
+- Must haves (Critical features for the product to work, registration and login)
-- Should haves ()
+- Should haves (Important secondary features as, being able to see lists of allergies/vaccinations for each dog you have)
-- Could haves ()
+- Could haves (A desirable feature, not mandatory as, map of areas to rest your dog)
-- Won't haves ()
+- Won't haves (Features that are not currently on focus, may be implemented later)

 ---